demisto/content/Packs/CortexXDR/README.md

 ### 13. xdr-get-audit-management-logs
 ---
-Get management logs.
-Filtering by multiple fields will be concatenated using AND condition (OR is not supported).
+Gets management logs.
+You can filter by multiple fields, which will be concatenated using AND condition (OR is not supported).
 Maximum result set size is 100.
 Offset is the zero-based number of management logs from the start of the result set (start by counting from 0).
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command